guifftc/guifftc.github.io/_pages/cv.md

 Communications
 ======
+2026	Talk Biodiversity of neglected flagellated protists in the tree of eukaryotes.
+10th SESBE València

+2025	Talk Diverse genomes of morphologically conserved apusomonads.
+ICOP/ISOP, Seoul

+2025	Poster Unraveling The Diversity Of Cercozoa: Phylogenetics And Ultrastructure Expansion Microscopy Of Novel Gliding Flagellates.
+ICOP/ISOP, Seoul

+2025	Talk Reconstructing the tree of eukaryotes using phylogenomics.
+CREAFtalks, Universitat Autònoma de Barcelona.
+Recorded

+2024	Talk The genome of Singekia montserratensis, an apusomonad heterotrophic flagellate with a pivotal evolutionary position.
+Biodiversity Genomics.
+On-line

+2023	Two invited USA seminar talks Reconstructing the tree of eukaryotes using phylogenomics.
+American Museum of Natural History, New York & Bigelow Laboratory for Ocean Sciences, Maine

+2023	Talk The genome of Singekia montserratensis, an apusomonad heterotrophic flagellate with a pivotal evolutionary position.
+Biodiversity Genomics.
+On-line

 2023	Poster Euk-2-Us: Linking the origin of eukaryotes to the diversification of animals and fungi with genomics of flagellates.
 SMBE.
 Ferrara

 2023	Talk Deciphering the evolution of the early-diverging clades of heterotrophic flagellates Apusomonadida and Ancyromonadida.
 ECOP-ISOP joint meeting: "The Century of Protists".
 Vienna